Terms of Service

 (c) Unused Service Credit (less any associated transactions fees) can be refunded upon request within 14 days of purchase through the corresponding means of payment it was purchased through.

-(d) Unused Service Credit purchased with cryptocurrency on accounts connected with fraud will not be refunded.
+(d) Unused Service Credit on accounts that engage in actions prohibited by our Acceptable Use Policy will not be refunded.

 (e) Unused Service Credit expires after a period of 365 days from the date of purchase.